 - Internal flowrates.

 Mass Pull Control

 In order to obtain a constant mass pull off a flotation train, all of the cells that produce the final concentrate need to be set at the correct level and air setpoints as these affect the mass pull achieved.
-FloatStar Flow Optimiser makes use of multivariable techniques to achieve the desired mass pull rates off of these cells in the manner depicted by the image below:
+FloatStar Flow Optimiser makes use of multivariable techniques to achieve the desired mass pull rates off of these cells by manipulating the air and level setpoints.